Topics on topology and superstring theory: Generalization

-\paragraph{}This approach works for $r \geq 1$, since, for $r = 0$, we get $0$ in \eqref{CohQuot}, so that the lhs of \eqref{Epr} is zero and not equal $E^{p,\,q}_{0}$.
+\paragraph{}This approach works for $r \geq 1$, since, for $r = 0$, we get $0$ in \eqref{CohQuot}, so that the l.h.s.\ of \eqref{Epr} is zero and not equal $E^{p,\,q}_{0}$.
 Thus, we start from $r = 1$.
 The limit of the sequence can be obtain putting $r = +\infty$ in \eqref{Epr}:

 In fact, since $H^{p+q}(p, +\infty) = H^{p+q}(F^{p}K^{\bullet})$ and $H^{p+q}(0, +\infty) = H^{p+q}(K^{\bullet})$ we have that: